neatnik/omg.lol/info/Profile & Web/advanced-editor.md

 ## Profile Items

-If you have a `--- Profile Items ---` section indicator in your profile document, you’ll receive a special section that intelligently applies icons to whatever lists to include within that section.
+If you have a `--- Profile Items ---` section indicator in your profile document, you’ll create a special section that intelligently applies icons to whatever lists to include within that section.
 Learn more about how this works in our [Profile Items](/info/profile-items) article.

 ## Profile Picture

-Your profile picture will be rendered wherever the `{profile-picture}` indicator is placed within your document.
+Your profile picture will be rendered wherever the `{profile-picture}` tag is placed within your document.

 ## Custom Metadata